UK VISAS, IMMIGRATION ADVICE & BRITISH CITIZENSHIP

 You can apply for an ILR under all categories within 28 days before the end of your 'qualifying period', not earlier.
 A qualifying period of duration of (lawful) continuous residency in the UK.
 For spouses/partners of UK citizens and their dependants it is 2 or 5 years depending on the visa issue date; for most others - 5 years; for Long Residence applications - 10 years of lawful residence.
 All the above categories are eligible for same-day service at Home Office except 10 years of Long Residence and applications following a 5 -year visa under Humanitarian Protection.

-New rules have been added over the last 2 years.
+New rules have been added over the last 3 years.
 For example, from 28 October 2013 there is an extra requirement of English language.
 From 13 December 2012 there are more generous limits on absences from the UK for Tier 1, 2, Ancestral visa holders, which is beneficial for those who had to apply for an extension even after spending 5 years in the UK.
 New criminality rules also apply from that date.
-From 6 April 2011 Tier 1 General applicants need to pass a points test again.

 We strongly advise to book our Advice Session to ensure you qualify for an ILR before risking so much money on an application.